reidgs/TerraBot/README.md

 You may find the other tutorials there helpful as well.

-The TerraBot consists of three ROS *nodes* or processes, one for the arduino communication with the raw data, one hardware feed for publishing the clean data and listening for actuation commands, and one that you will write for your agent.
+The TerraBot consists of three ROS *nodes* or processes, one for the arduino communication with the sensors/actuators, one hardware feed for publishing the clean data and listening for actuation commands, and one that you will write for your agent.
 The hardware feed *publishes* sensor data and *subscribes* to actuation commands over ROS topics